-The Green Belt Relay is a 22-stage running relay race around 220 miles of the Green Belt around the outside of London over a single weekend.
+The race is a 22-stage running relay around 220 miles of the Green Belt around the outside of London over a single weekend.
 The course mainly follow footpaths, towpaths or minor roads.

 When is it?

-The next race will take place on the weekend of 17/18 May 2014.
-The race starts at 8:30 on Saturday morning, going on to stop at around 7:30pm at the end of stage 11 in the charming village of Blackmore in Essex.
+The race is each year around the third weekend of May.
+It starts at 8:30 on Saturday morning, going on to stop at around 7:30pm at the end of stage 11 in Blackmore, Essex.
 It resumes at 8am Sunday, and finishes at around 6:30pm Sunday.
 Exact start times for each stage are listed on the course details page.

 Where does it go?

 The course weaves its way around the villages, rivers and paths of London's green belt, starting at Hampton Court Palace and ending with a barbecue and prizegiving nearby at our club headquarters in Kingston.
 The course details page gives you everything you need to know about the course and stages - timings, maps, changeover details.
 Each stage averages about 10 miles, but difficulty levels and distances vary.